microsoft/promptflow/docs/how-to-guides/quick-start.md

 :::{tab-item} CLI
 :sync: CLI

-`pf` is the CLI command you get when install `promptflow` package.
-Learn more on features of `pf` CLI in[reference doc](https://microsoft.github.io/promptflow/reference/pf-command-reference.html).
+`pf` is the CLI command you get when you install the `promptflow` package.
+Learn more about features of the `pf` CLI in the [reference doc](https://microsoft.github.io/promptflow/reference/pf-command-reference.html).

 ```sh
 pf flow test --flow flow:chat --inputs question="What's the capital of France?"
 ```

-You will get some output like below in terminal.
+You will get some output like the following in your terminal.
 ```text
 Prompt flow service has started...
 You can view the trace detail from the following URL: